stardusteight-d4c/nlw-eSports/README.md

  - `npx prisma generate`

-This command creates the Prisma client that gives type-safe access to our database.
+This command creates the Prisma client that gives type-safe access to our database, finally you can visualize the database with:

 - `npx prisma studio`